List of Madam Secretary characters: Ming Chen

-Elizabeth's Chinese counterpart, Ming Chen (Chinese: 陈明) (Francis Jue), serves as the Foreign Minister of the People's Republic of China.
+Elizabeth's Chinese counterpart, Ming Chen (Chinese: 陈明; Francis Jue), serves as the Foreign Minister of the People's Republic of China.
 He and Elizabeth are frequently on opposite sides and consider each other worthy adversaries.
 As they are both courting African countries for economic partnerships, Chen and Elizabeth have a more in-depth conversation about their motivations and he tells her that his father was killed during the Cultural Revolution.
 Following this conversation, the two adversaries lament that they will now have to see each other as friends as well.

 In the fifth season, Chen is considered one of the potential successors to Chinese President Li and began amassing support from the National People's Congress delegates to secure his accession.
-However, when a fire breaks out in an Italian sweatshop owned by a Chinese company, the US files a complaint against China's labor conditions in order to draw it into an agreement on improving labour rights.
+However, when a fire breaks out in an Italian sweatshop owned by a Chinese company, the US files a complaint against China's labor conditions in order to draw it into an agreement on improving labor rights.
 China retaliates by imposing tariffs on US goods, and Chen also insists to Elizabeth that the US needs to stand down, leading her to conclude that he is hoping to become China's next president, a situation that would improve relations between their two countries considerably.
 However, Chen soon receives word that President Li, breaking the precedents set by his predecessors, will reappoint himself for a five-year term.
 In defiance of his superiors, Chen, his daughter and his top aide visit the location of the fire and lay a wreath before it.

 The friendship between the two comes to the fore in the penultimate episode of the series, when a confrontation between Chinese and American vessels in the South China Sea results in the deaths of 24 American sailors.
 President Li refuses to back down in front of Elizabeth, who is now President of the United States.
 Eager to prevent the crisis from escalating, Elizabeth secretly meets Chen in New York to broker a deal.
 During a conversation similar to many they have had in the past, Elizabeth tells Chen about her daughter's upcoming wedding to Dmitri Petrov and her hope that they will be able see their children grow up.
 Chen congratulates her and they successfully negotiate a compromise to end to the crisis.

 Chen is seen one last time, in a non-speaking role, as a guest at Stevie McCord and Dmitri Petrov's White House wedding in the final episode.